Here at Sonoran Desert Eye Center, we are proud to offer dry eye diagnosis and treatment for our patients.

 Diagnosing Dry Eyes

-There are several tests for dry eye including measuring the time it takes your tears to break up after a blink, using dyes to visualize damaged cells on the surface of your eye, evaluation and imaging of eyelid gland function, and lab tests for inflammation.
+There are several tests for dry eye including measuring the time it takes your tears to break up after a blink, measuring the tear meniscus, measuring tear production over time, using dyes to visualize the tear film and damaged cells on the surface of your eye, evaluation and imaging of eyelid gland function, and lab tests for inflammation.

 There are about 20 to 30 vertical glands in the upper and lower eyelids that keep your good tears on your eyes longer.
 Often these glands don’t function because they become clogged and shrink over time.
 Instead of a clear oil discharge, they often express a thickened discharge.
 Unhealthy glands can cause significant inflammation in the eye, leading to redness and discomfort.